Prachuap Khiri Khan Upper Southern Gulf, Thailand Travel Guide

 Roti (crispy pancake), Khanom Krok (Coconut Pancakes), Fresh Exotic Fruits (pineapple, mangosteen, rambutan).

 Mid-range restaurants serve a wide variety of Thai dishes, often alongside international cuisine.
-These places provide a comfortable dining experience, air conditioning, and a broader menu at reasonable prices.
+These places provide a comfortable dining experience, air conditioning, and a broader menu for fair prices.
 Many beachfront restaurants are in this category.

 Here you will find authentic and affordable culinary experiences.
 Hua Hin's Night Market, Cicada Market, and Tamarind Market are bustling with street food.
 Prachuap Khiri Khan City has its Walking Street and Ao Manao Promenade for local eats.